filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 1. SP takes the `NIChallengesNumber` vanilla proofs and computes the corresponding SNARK proofs for these challenges.
 2. SP publishes the SNARK proofs and commitment `CommR` (either in individual or aggregated form).
-    * Note that, in this step, the SP will, by default, use the SnarkPack aggregation technique, even if only proving one sector (see “Product Considerations” section).
+    * Note that, in this step, the SP will, by default, use the SnarkPack aggregation technique, even if only proving one sector.
+Indeed, the large amount of proofs due to the higher number of challenges (see Design Rationale section) makes aggregation by default viable.

 **Chain verifies proof**